gunjan5/go-test-driven-development/README.md

   - [x] Arrange
   - [x] Act
   - [x] Assert (assert only one set of actions)
+- DRY (Don't Repeat Yourself) also applies to Tests

 ## Notes:
 - `t.Error()` = `t.Log()`+`t.Fail()` //t.Fail() fails the current test but continues with rest of the tests